 - Medical Facilities in the Quito Consular District (PDF 335 kb)

-- Medical Facilities in the Guayaquil Consular District (PDF 2.478 mb)
+- Medical Facilities and Specialists in the Guayaquil Consular District (PDF 2.478 mb)

 - Medical Evacuation Services (PDF 63 kb)

 Phone: +593-4-253-2092 / +593-4-251-3663